metzgr/eoc/_posts/2021-11-15-in-the-spotlight-irs-raas.md

 ---
-title: In the Spotlight – IRS Office of Research, Applied Analytics, and Statistics
+title: <em>In the Spotlight</em> – IRS Office of Research, Applied Analytics, and Statistics
 layout: post
 date: November 15, 2021
 author: The Evidence Team, OMB